-1. Object-oriented: TestNG is written in Java so it uses more object-oriented and Java features.
+1. Object-oriented: Since TestNG is written in Java, it uses more object-oriented and Java features.

 Using priority, we can execute test methods in TestNG in a different order.
 We can also set priority whether the dependent test method has to be executed or not in case the earlier test method fails.

 4. Groups/group of groups: This feature allows us to assign certain test methods into particular named groups.
 Using this feature, we can execute multiple test cases into a particular group.

 5. XML file: An XML file is a file that is used to configure test suites in TestNG using classes, test methods, and packages.